pupil-labs/pupil-docs/alpha-lab/nerfs/index.md

 ---
-title: Create 3D Models of your environment using Reference Image Mapper and nerfstudio
+title: Create 3D Models of Your Environment Using Reference Image Mapper and Nerfstudio
 description: "Nerfing your eye tracking recordings: use nerfstudio to create 3D models of your environment and plot gaze in 3D."
 permalink: /alpha-lab/nerfs
 tags: [Pupil Invisible, Neon, Cloud]